 - Heat & Moisture Analysis

-Poor Indoor Air Quality (IAQ) conditions can lead to many issues in occupied buildings, such as occupant health concerns, increased energy costs due to building system failures, and the potential mitigation to rectify those problems.
-Through proper IAQ evaluations, building owners can learn how to keep their building dry and clean, provide thermal comfort, reduce potential sources, provide ventilation, and reduce unplanned air flows.
+Poor Indoor Air Quality (IAQ) can lead to occupant health concerns, increased energy costs from building system failures, and are costly to mitigate or rectify.
+Proper IAQ evaluations help building owners learn how to keep their building dry and clean, comfortable, reduce potential contamination sources, properly ventilated and minimize air infiltration, and reduce unplanned air flows.

-Unfortunately, there are times when a building environment may lead to legal action.
-Under the direction of William A. Turner, M.S., P.E., Turner Building Science & Design, LLC (TBS) has been performing forensic investigations for use in litigation since 1993.
-In terms of experience and knowledge, TBS is virtually unparalleled.
-We come to you with the experience gained through hundreds of building investigations.
+There are times when a building environments leads to legal action.
+Turner Building Science and Design, LLC (TBS) has been performing forensic investigations for use in litigation since 1993.
+TBS has unparalleled experience and knowledge.
+WE offer you experience gained through hundreds of forensic investigations.

 A few of the services we provide include: